Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Introduction

-Most of the mentioned works explicitly deal with electron beams drifting through a plasma.
-Since the ion beam-induced gas ionization is significantly more rapid than by an electron beam in the same setting, the dynamics is different when an intense ion beam is introduced in a charge-neutralizing background plasma \cite{humphries1981one,sudan1984neutralization,oliver1996evolution}.
+Streaming instability\cite{briggs1964electron} is one of the oldest and most elementary examples of collective instabilities in plasma physics.
+For example, astrophysical plasmas containing small populations of non-thermal particles are susceptible to strong beam-plasma instabilities, leading to redistribution of energy among non-thermal populations.
+Examples include but are not limited to, various astrophysical phenomena, such as active galactic nuclei (AGNs) driven beam–plasma instabilities \cite{birk2001hard,broderick2014implications,lyubarsky2001reconnection}, the solar wind \cite{ginzburg1958possible}, pulsar wind outflows \cite{kirk2003dissipation,weiler1978crab}, shock formation and the associated acceleration of cosmic rays \cite{kang2002acceleration,schlickeiser2013cosmic}. \\ Moving on to bounded systems, there is a large relevance of beam–plasma interactions in intense heavy ion beams for applications to ion-beam-driven high energy density physics (HEDP) and heavy ion fusion (HIF) \cite{logan2007recent,davidson2006us,kaganovich2007charge,davidson2009survey}.
+Even after several decades of research, the complex nature of the instability and a great deal of open questions continue to draw the attention of the plasma community. \\ The concept of collective beam-plasma interaction was first introduced by Langmuir \cite{langmuir1925scattering} in 1925.
+However, it took a couple of decades to finally realize the potential of this specific phenomenon.
+In 1948, Pierce \cite{pierce1948possible} and later in the same year, Haeff \cite{haeff1948space} showed the prospects of two-stream instability in signal amplification.
+In the following year, Bohm and Gross \cite{bohm1949theory1,bohm1949theory2} theorized the problem as an electrostatic phenomenon in the absence of any magnetic field with kinetic equations.
+In the past several decades, the problem has been explored by numerous scientists \cite{stix1962theory,stringer1964electrostatic,davidson1999kinetic,davidson2000effects}.\\ Most of the works highlighted above deal with electron beams in a plasma.
+Since the ion-beam-induced gas ionization is faster than that of electron-beam in the same setting, the dynamics are different when an intense ion beam is introduced in a charge-neutralizing background plasma \cite{humphries1981one,sudan1984neutralization,oliver1996evolution}.
 Similar situations can be found in experiments where plasma beams are introduced inside chambers filled with neutral gas.
-The beam interacts with the background neutrals and produces a plasma which provides nearly complete charge neutralization of the beam \cite{welch2002simulations,rose1999numerical}.
+The beam interacts with the background neutrals and produces a plasma that provides nearly complete charge neutralization of the beam \cite{welch2002simulations,rose1999numerical}.
 A complete description of such systems can be described by nonlinear Vlasov-Maxwell equations \cite{davidson2001physics,reiser1994theory}.
 However, if we consider the effect of inhomogeneity and intense self-field, it becomes extremely difficult to predict the beam equilibrium, stability, and transport properties.
-In the present study we are not dealing with relativistic beams, hence self-field can be ignored.
+In this manuscript, we do not intend to deal with relativistic beams; hence self-field can be ignored.
+However, the presence of electrically conducting boundaries such as a typical plasma chamber wall causes inhomogeneity, and it has a significant impact on the nature of streaming instabilities.
+Such instabilities appear to be more absolute than convective, much like a Pierce diode \cite{pierce1944limiting,pierce1948possible}.